 We are also thinking about launching an Android app that will provide the user with a notification about the entry of the day, propose to learn more on the topic and allow browsing within the calendar.

-Any plans for version in English and other languages?
+Any plans for a version in English or in other languages?

 There actually already is an English version that was translated by Romanian expats who wanted to show the calendar outside of Romania.
-We have also been in contact with Slovaks and Hungarians humanists who have worked on their own versions.
+We have also been in contact with Slovak and Hungarian humanists who have worked on their own versions.